-An experienced attorney can use their expertise to negotiate with prosecutors, protect clients’ rights, gather and preserve evidence, and work to bring about the best possible outcome at trial.
+An experienced attorney can use their training to negotiate with prosecutors, protect clients’ rights, gather and preserve evidence, and work to bring about the best possible outcome at trial.
 We’re merely a phone call away.
 Our Los Angeles criminal defense lawyer offers clients a free consultation for all drug-related criminal charges.

 For a free legal consultation with a drug crimes lawyer serving Los Angeles, call (310) 896-2723